ninjudd/cake/README.md

     project.java_opts = -Xms1024M -Xmx2048M -Dfoo=bar
     cake.java_opts    = -Xms128M -Xmx128M -Dfoo=baz

+## The global project

+If you run cake outside of a project directory, it will use the _global project_.
+You can also use the `--global` option to run any command in the global project, no matter what your current directory is.
+The global project is automatically created in `~/.cake/project.clj` the first time you use it.

+_So why do you need the global project?_

+It's useful for experimenting with clojure in a repl.
+You can add `:dependencies` to this project if you want to experiment with a new library.
+And any `:dev-dependencies` in the global project will be available in every project, though you have to run `cake deps --global` manually when you change `~/.cake/project.clj`.
+Also, any configuration options in `~/.cake/config` and any tasks in `~/.cake/tasks.clj` will be available in every project.

+For example, you could put subproject delcarations or JVM options in `~/.cake/config` and commonly used tasks in `~/.cake/tasks.clj`.
+Suppose you want to always run tests before releasing any project.
+Just add this line to `~/.cake/tasks.clj`:

+    (deftask release #{test})

+Another cool thing the global project enables is writing clojure shell scripts.
+Just add the following line to the top of a file, make it executable and executing it will run the clojure code in the global project.
+The file doesn't even have to end in .clj.

+    #!/usr/bin/env cake

 ## Inspirational Quote

 > You are what makes Clojure great - find some cake and celebrate!